kubernetes-sigs/kubespray/docs/getting-started.md

 Supported version is kubernetes-dashboard v2.0.x :

-- Login options are : token/kubeconfig by default, basic can be enabled with `kube_basic_auth: true` inventory variable - not recommended because this requires ABAC api-server which is not tested by kubespray team
+- Login option : token/kubeconfig by default
 - Deployed by default in "kube-system" namespace, can be overridden with `dashboard_namespace: kubernetes-dashboard` in inventory,
 - Only serves over https